XingyanLin/ECE4078_Lab/Week3/Week3_instructions.md

 2. Mapping and localisation in the ARUCO forest

 ## Marking schemes
-This lab session will not be marked.
+Week 3's lab session will not be marked.

 ## Getting-started
 TBA